mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 Creating an entire universe is a fun process and can be as detailed as you like!

 SIZE The Size code for worlds ranges from 0 to 10 and is determined by rolling 2D-2.
-Size measures a world’s diameter in thousands of kilometers and the bigger a planet, the higher its gravity.
+Size measures a world's diameter in thousands of kilometers and the bigger a planet, the higher its gravity.
 The values for gravity in the Size table assume that the world has a density similar to that of Earth.
 Worlds like gas giants have a lower gravity than their size would indicate, while extremely dense worlds would have a higher gravity.

 Intelligent species (sophonts) are unlikely to evolve naturally on worlds smaller than Size 4 or 5.
 Larger planets tend to imply larger populations, as there is more room for expansion.

 CHARTED SPACE: ROUTES AND JUMPS In the Charted Space universe, communication and trade routes are classified by the type of jump drive necessary to travel them.
 This is simply because of refuelling issues – few starships carry enough fuel to make multiple jumps in succession, so they must make sure to jump only to systems where they can refuel; either to a starport or a system with a gas giant or water-bearing worlds where unrefined fuel can be skimmed.

-A jump-1 route has a starport or gas giant in every hex, a jump-2 route has at least one one-hex ‘gap’ between refuelling points (either an empty hex or one without a starport or gas giant), while a jump-3 route has at least one two-hex gap and so on.
-In this way, a ship’s captain will know that any route classified at less than or equal to their ship’s jump capability can be travelled with no risk of becoming stranded in deep space.
+A jump-1 route has a starport or gas giant in every hex, a jump-2 route has at least one one-hex 'gap' between refuelling points (either an empty hex or one without a starport or gas giant), while a jump-3 route has at least one two-hex gap and so on.
+In this way, a ship's captain will know that any route classified at less than or equal to their ship's jump capability can be travelled with no risk of becoming stranded in deep space.

 Size